valegeri/bioMC/README.md

 + io.cu

-⋅⋅⋅This file contains read-function for input file with initial parameters of medium and number of photons and write-function for output simulation data.
+    This file contains read-function for input file with initial parameters of medium and number of photons and write-function for output simulation data.

 + structs.h

-⋅⋅⋅SimulationStruct contains all necessary fields that define external properties of one simulation ⋅⋅⋅PhotonStruct describes the state of a single photon, i.e. position (x, y, z), direction (dx, dy, dz), weight and current layer
+    SimulationStruct contains all necessary fields that define external properties of one simulation.
+    PhotonStruct describes the state of a single photon, i.e. position (x, y, z), direction (dx, dy, dz), weight and current layer.
-⋅⋅⋅DetStruct describes photon detection grid ⋅⋅⋅LayerStruct contains fields that describe a single layer ⋅⋅⋅MemStruct is the main structure that will be eventuelly stored in global device memory (contains pointer to PhotonStruct)
+    DetStruct describes photon detection grid.
+    LayerStruct contains fields that describe a single layer.
+    MemStruct is the main structure that will be eventuelly stored in global device memory (contains pointer to PhotonStruct).

 + main.cu

-⋅⋅⋅First of all, main.cu file is the entry point of the program.
+    First of all, main.cu file is the entry point of the program.
-⋅⋅⋅The core function in this case is RunSimulation function that does all the tasks: allocates device memory for MemStruct for each thread, ⋅⋅⋅performs the whole simulation, frees memory and writes output data.
+    The core function in this case is RunSimulation function that does all the tasks: allocates device memory for MemStruct for each thread, performs the whole simulation, frees memory and writes output data.
-⋅⋅⋅The main function also reads an input file (via functions from io.cu).
+    The main function also reads an input file (via functions from io.cu).

 + memory.cu

-⋅⋅⋅InitMemStructs initializes MemStruct fields in global device memory for each running thread.
+    InitMemStructs initializes MemStruct fields in global device memory for each running thread.
-⋅⋅⋅InitDCMem initializes SimulationStruct fields in constant device memory (those fields won't be changed that's why "constant")
+    InitDCMem initializes SimulationStruct fields in constant device memory (those fields won't be changed that's why "constant").

 + randomgen.cu

-⋅⋅⋅This is an implementation of random number generator (Multiply-With-Carry version) for seeding all the instances independently.
+    This is an implementation of random number generator (Multiply-With-Carry version) for seeding all the instances independently.
-⋅⋅⋅All the suitable multipliers for MWC-version are in trueprimes.txt.
+    All the suitable multipliers for MWC-version are in trueprimes.txt.
 Each sequence of multipliers will be stored in 2 32-bit SM registers.

 + transport.cu

-⋅⋅⋅In this file the most prominent function is MCd-function.
+    In this file the most prominent function is MCd-function.
 This kernel function copies data from MemStruct to SM registers and performs
-⋅⋅⋅1000 steps of photon migration for each thread.
+    1000 steps of photon migration for each thread.
 After that, MCd-function copies ... state back to global memory.

-⋅⋅⋅While LaunchPhoton is just a device function that initializes photons states, LaunchPhoton_Global stores these data in global device memory.
+    While LaunchPhoton is just a device function that initializes photons states, LaunchPhoton_Global stores these data in global device memory.

 ## Running program